Pro-Coded/Pro.GenericFactory/README.md

 #Performance

 Basic performance tests are included which can be used to compare time to instantiate x number of classes, against using 'new' of a concrete type.
+Please test your own specific circumstances, and be aware that at these low time values, many other factors may influence results.

-Samples results, running the performance tests on an Azure VM (2 Core, 7 GB, D Servies V2).
+Sample results, running the performance tests on an Azure VM - Standard DS3 v2 (4 cores, 14 GB memory).

 GenericFactory